 Eviction from a 1991 Act agricultural tenancy

-Resources for tenant farmers
+Advice for tenant farmers

 Scottish Land Commission includes free access to guidance documents on a wide range of issues affecting tenant farmers in Scotland

 If you're a member of the National Farmers Union Scotland (NFUS) you can call their free legal helpline for advice